travis-ci/docs-travis-ci-com/user/languages/php.md

 ### PHPUnit

-By default Travis will run your tests using
+By default Travis CI will run your tests using

     phpunit